ttreit/Homonyms/DesignDoc.md

 ## Milestones
 June 1 - Propose language and tools that will be used to create the app.
 *Exploring Kivy/Python solution - May 22.
 Kivy probably not what I want, researching alternatives including BeeWare Project*

+**Final decision is to write this app in Swift for iOS**

+June 1 - Finish Swift Tutorials

 June 10th - App can read centralized list